 Another slow-cooker favorite that requires just 15 minutes of prep work, this is a stew you'll want to cook all winter.
 The chile verde adds a nice twist to typical chili, bringing freshness with the green broth and the avocado and cilantro toppings.
 It's still cozy — perfect for any cold day — and it'll keep you feeling satisfied with the whopping 26 grams of protein.

-Get the Slow-Cooker Chicken Chile Verde Stew recipe at Real Food Dietitians.
+Get the Slow-Cooker Chicken Chile Verde Stew recipe and nutrition info from Real Food Dietitians.

 7. Tuscan Bean Stew With Whole-Wheat Pasta